szweibel/DHRIFT-Workshops/creating-simulations.md

 ```

 To create a new object, you begin as you would with any variable definition.
 Here we indicate that our `die` (lowercase!) object will belong to our class `Die`.
 Because we also need to pass in a value for how many sides our object has, we will give it a value of `6`.
-To create a new object, you begin as you would with any variable definition.
-Here we indicate that our `die` (lowercase!) object will belong to our class `Die`.
-Because we also need to pass in a value for how many sides our object has, we will give it a value of `6`.

 Next, we use a `print` statement to display the results of our roll method.
 To call our roll method, we must use our die object and __.__ (dot) notation--recall that methods _need to act upon an object or instance of the class_ in order to be called.

 And that's it!
 You have successfully created a new die object that can be rolled.
 If you run the cell, you should see your roll displayed.
 Additionally, each time you run the cell, you should see a new random number between 1 and 6 in your display.

-## Challenge!
 ## Challenge!

 If the user rolls a six, tell them that they're a winner and get a prize.
 If they didn't roll a 6, display that they're a loser.